Skip to content

 • Terraform: Handles the provisioning and state management of the AWS cloud services used, such as EC2, IAM, Route53, and EFS (some of which are stored in an internal repository)

-• Ansible Playbooks: Automates the provisioning and configuration of the setup of the EC2 nodes and the Docker Swarm stacks and provision DNS names as needed for development and review enviromnets (some of which are stored in an internal repository)
+• Ansible Playbooks: Automates the provisioning and configuration of the setup of the EC2 nodes and the Docker Swarm stacks and provision DNS names as needed for development and review environments (some of which are stored in an internal repository)

 • AWS Cloud Services: AWS self-service resources are used to allow for full infrastructure-as-code and automation of the provisioning